 Service Guidelines based on the CSS ratings

-Large group postive practice utilizing case studies to apply the CSS Scales
+Large group positive practice utilizing case studies to apply the CSS Scales

 Small group independent practice